-A dental nurse worked with each dentist when they treated patients in line with General Dental Council Standards for the Dental Team.
+A dental nurse worked with the dentist when they treated patients in line with General Dental Council Standards for the Dental Team.

-The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+The provider had risk assessments and product data safety sheets to minimise the risk that can be caused from substances that are hazardous to health.